Postcards to Swing States F.A.Q.

 Should we mail them from the destination states?

 Please mail them from wherever you are.
-We aren’t trying to trick voters.
-They’ll increase turnout just as much, and most people don’t look at the postmark anyway!
+Multiple studies confirm that postcards increase turnout regardless of where they’re mailed from, and most people don’t look at the postmark anyway!

 How do postcards compare to canvassing, phone banking and letters?